Two barriers mainly exist within the brain & spinal cord i.e

 But high polarity substances ie. water-soluble substances are not permeable through Blood-Brain Barrier.

-Parkinson’s disease is the neurodegenerative disorder due to damage in substantia nigra or in the nigrostriatal pathway leading to the decrease in dopamine concentration in basal ganglia.
+Parkinson’s disease is a neurodegenerative disorder due to damage in substantia nigra or in the nigrostriatal pathway leading to the decrease in dopamine concentration in basal ganglia.

 The substantia nigra (contains dopaminergic neurons) which generate neurotransmitters (dopamine)